BerniHiros/BernieHirosIT1025/Lab2/readme.md

 ## Conclusion

 Turning on the button of a computer or utilizing a check out scanner of a grocery store is a journey now more clearly defined.
 1 & 0 used in binary language has gates and tables that read electrical impulses.
 The information is sent through numerous pathways prior to output that we see.
-The hardware that assists the impulses work in tandem wires, chips and even floating parts.
+The hardware that assists the impulses work in tandem; wires, chips and even floating parts.
 The IEEE is a group that oversees these results.